qlibs/mph/README.md

 - How to get the max performance out of `mph`?

     > Always measure!
 Custom polices might be a good place to start.
-For strings, consider aligning the input data and passing it with compilie-time size via std::span, std::array.
+For strings, consider aligning the input data and passing it with compile-time size via std::span, std::array.

 - I'm getting compilation error with longer list (>256) of keys?

-    > Likely the constexpr limit computation has been reached.
+    > Likely the constexpr computation limit has been reached.
 To fix that, the following options can be used to increase the limits.

     ```
     gcc:   -fconstexpr-ops-limit=100000000